The best sports books of 2015

 READ MORE :

-In athletics, Richard Moore’s The Bolt Supremacy: Inside Jamaica’s Sprint Factory (Yellow Jersey) asks the tough, necessary questions about drugs, but finds more answers in a vibrant national athletics culture; while Simon Lister’s Fire in Babylon (Yellow Jersey) evokes times when West Indian cricketers were similarly dominant.
+In athletics, Richard Moore’s The Bolt Supremacy: Inside Jamaica’s Sprint Factory (Yellow Jersey) asks the tough, necessary drug questions but finds more answers in a vibrant national athletics cult e, At the same time, Simon Lister’s Fire in Babylon (Yellow Jersey) evokes times when West Indian cricketers were similarly dominant.

 Another footballing age emerges from the translation by Andrew Clark and Matthew Watson-Broughton of György Szöllősi’s Puskás: Madrid, Magyars and the Amazing Adventures of the World’s Greatest Goalscorer (Freight), a short, evocative biography of the Hungarian genius.
-And a modern tale is passionately told in Euan McTear’s chronicling of a tiny Basque club’s rise to Spain’s top-level in Eibar the Brave (Pitch).
+A modern tale is passionately told in Euan McTear’s chronicling of a tiny Basque club’s rise to Spain’s top level in Eibar the Brave (Pitch).
 Nearer to home, but just as heartfelt, is Sky Sports reporter Bryn Law’s Zombie Nation Awakes (St David’s), the story of how Wales qualified for Euro 2016.

 One hundred years after his death, cricketer WG Grace remains a formidable challenge for biographers.
 Richard Tomlinson’s exhaustively researched Amazing Grace (Little, Brown) gets us closer to both the man and the cricketer than before, demolishing myths in considerable style.

-WG would certainly have deplored the deaths detailed in Stephen Cooper’s revealing history of first world war rugby, After the Final Whistle (History), and, though delighted to see his game spread to new territories, would have been as baffled as Tim Wigmore and Peter Miller, authors of Second XI: Cricket in its Outposts (Pitch), by the indifference, at best, of the game’s rulers to such growth.
+WG would certainly have lamented the deaths detailed in Stephen Cooper’s revealing history of First World War rugby, After the Final Whistle (History), and, though delighted to see his game spread to new territories, would have been as baffled as Tim Wigmore and Peter Miller, authors of Second XI: Cricket in its Outposts (Pitch), by the indifference, at best, of the game’s rulers to such growth.

 Hand of God and False Nine (Head of Zeus).